LegatusNewt/The_Coal_Mine/README.md

 - GET coverages/data -> Same as above but for Coverages table
 - GET coverages/layer -> Same as above but for Coverages table
 - POST coveratges/data -> Takes in a CoveragePostBody ( Name, Description, Buffersize, Feature (as a geojson string)) and stores the coverage in the database Coverages table

+### Client
+The React web app is run by running npm install in the client directory and then npm start.

 ## Mapping coding exercise